Women and Sleep Problems

 It’s more important than ever for new mothers to be well-rested, but it’s also the most challenging time to find sleep.
 Check out our resources below to learn about ways you can find time to sleep with a new baby and other postpartum sleep challenges mothers face.

-Learn the high cost of sleep deprivation for parents and how you can minimize your sleep debt.
+Learn the high cost of sleep deprivation for new parents and how you can minimize your sleep debt.

 The hormone-related period of menopause in middle-aged women can lead to depression-like symptoms as well as sleep problems.
 Post-menopausal women report about twice the rate of insomnia compared to premenstrual women, and about three times the rate of sleep apnea.
 Even starting in their 30s and 40s, women will begin to experience sleep difficulties as a result of perimenopause.